 15. Tulasi cures dimness of sight.
 Its juice, regularly used as eye drops, prevents cataract

 formation.
-Here it is as efficient as the homeopathic remedy, Cinereria maritime.
+Here it is as efficient as the homeopathic remedy, Cineraria maritime.

-16. It is very useful in itching and irritation of the ear and dfficulty of hearing caused by
+16. It is very useful in itching and irritation of the ear and difficulty of hearing caused by

 Vatakapha.
 Samsarga Dosha which builds up as age advances.